-The Pittsburgh Vegan Society, PVS (formerly named the Pittsburgh Vegan Association), seeks to raise awareness of veganism through creative education, nonviolent advocacy, and social connection in the Greater Pittsburgh Area.
+The Pittsburgh Vegan Society, PVS (formerly named the Pittsburgh Vegan Association), is a 501c3 non-profit organization that seeks to raise awareness of veganism through creative education, nonviolent advocacy, and social connection in the Greater Pittsburgh Area and beyond.

 The philosophical framework of the organization is grounded in both animal rights and environmental sustainability.
 PVS also serves to provide community and a place to foster connection for like-minded individuals.